Travelling With Pets

 Passengers will be limited, in terms of the number and weight of animals, by IATA regulations.
 Those passengers wishing to travel with pets may travel with their animals subject to the following requirements, depending on the origin and destination of their journey:

-- Malta to an EU Country (other than the UK): Passengers will now be able to check-in their animals onto a flight as excess baggage.
+- Malta to any EU Country as well as Switzerland: Passengers will now be able to check-in their animals onto a flight as excess baggage.

 - Malta to the UK: Passengers will be required to book their pets onto the flight as cargo.